Pulse Brain · Growing Health Evidence Index

 Outcomes reported

-The study identified novel genetic variants and mechanisms associated with rheumatoid arthritis risk through multi-ancestry genome-wide association analyses.
-The research characterised both ancestry-specific and shared genetic contributions to disease susceptibility across diverse population groups.
+The study identified novel genetic variants and biological pathways associated with rheumatoid arthritis susceptibility through genome-wide association analyses across multiple ancestral populations.
+It characterised both ancestry-specific and shared genetic contributions to disease risk.

 Theme